-If a course specification does not include assessment descriptions and grade descriptors for a course or unit, the assessment descriptions and grade descriptors specified in Schedule 6 to these Regulations apply to that course or unit.
+If a program specification does not include assessment descriptions and grade descriptors for a program or course, the assessment descriptions and grade descriptors specified in Schedule 6 to these Regulations apply to that program or course.

-Note: Regulation 31 (2) of the Federation University (Students) Regulations 2022 provides that assessment must be administered in accordance with the applicable course specifications.
+Note: Regulation 31 (2) of the Federation University (Students) Regulations 2022 provides that assessment must be administered in accordance with the applicable program specification.

-15. Register of courses and units
+15. Register of programs and courses

-- (1) The University must establish and maintain a register of courses and units. - (2) The register may be in electronic form. - (3) The register must be available for download and public inspection.
+- (1) The University must establish and maintain a register of programs and courses. - (2) The register may be in electronic form. - (3) The register must be available for download and public inspection.